 So you already packed and have everything ready to go except the larger stuff?
 Great!
 The last thing to do before your movers arrive to clear a path so they can get to work.
 Besides being a safety hazard, having boxes in the way won’t make your move as efficient.

 Moving crews tend to load the heaviest items into their trucks first, so it’s essential for them to have access to these and to the exits.
-Transfer packed boxes off to the side or against the walls so they're out of the way when movers are carrying heavy furniture or walking by.
+Move any packed boxes off to the side or against the walls so they're out of the way when movers are carrying heavy furniture or walking by.

 The clock is ticking!
 So if movers have to remove obstacles that are in the way of your larger furniture, it will take longer and cost more.

 Packing Don’ts: Mistakes May Cost You Time, Money (Or Both)

 Poor packing can alsoresult in damages that would be prevented with good planning, materials, or techniques.